marionwalton/media-and-society/9_gender.md

 ![Activity](img/pencilpencil.svg)How does the meaning of “man” and “woman” differ in different contexts and different historical periods?

 ## Binary oppositions

-Binary is a mathematical term which describes a numeral system with only two different symbols (1 or 0).
+{: .definition}
 In language, binary oppositions are a system of opposing and mutually exclusive categories or signifiers.

 | More power | Less power |
 |------------|------------|